-What accessibility options are there in Ghost of Tsushima?
-Publishers such as Sony and Ubisoft have been pushing accessibility for most of this console generation, offering additional options that allow as many players as possible to enjoy their games.
+What accessibility options are there in Ghost of Tsushima and Ghost of Tsushima: Director's Cut?
+Publishers such as Sony and Ubisoft have been pushing accessibility for most of the PS4 console generation, offering additional options that allow as many players as possible to enjoy their games.
 The Last of Us: Part II is perhaps the best example of this, as it features loads of settings that can be tweaked suit your needs (as seen in our guide: The Last of Us 2: What Difficulty Should You Select?).

 While Ghost of Tsushima doesn't come close to featuring that many options, it does have a handful of accessibility settings that impact the experience.
 In this Ghost of Tsushima guide, we'll be going over these options and outlining what they do.